dhimmel/blog/content/posts/2019-01-25-hawaii-big-island/hawaii-big-island.md

 ## Day 4: Vacating the Valleys

 We hiked out early.
 By the way, did I mention there are two major water crossings: Waimanu Stream and Queen's River.
 The beauty however is that you get to experience where the fresh meets the salt waters.
-Watch @trang cross Waimanu Stream:
+Watch Trang cross Waimanu Stream:

 ![waimanu-stream-crossing-reduced-size.gif]({attach}12-MVIMG_20190111_070009.jpg)